AndreWeiner/phd_notebooks/README.md

-# Jupyter notebooks for analysis and visualization
+# Jupyter notebooks for data processing and analysis

-This repository contains all Jupyter notebooks related to the PhD thesis entitled
+This repository contains Jupyter notebooks related to the PhD thesis entitled

 > Modeling and simulation of convection-dominated species transfer at rising bubbles

+to be completed by the end of 2019.
+Note that this repository is **work in progress**.

 ## Dependencies

+The Jupyter notebooks may be executed using
+- a local installation of all relevant Python packages or
+- the provided Docker image.

 ### Docker

+Any installed version of [Docker](https://docs.docker.com/install/) larger than **1.10** will be able to pull and execute the Docker image hosted on [Dockerhub](https://hub.docker.com/r/andreweiner/jupyter-environment).
+There are convenience scripts to create and start a Docker container which require root privileges.
+To avoid running the scripts with *sudo*, follow the [post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/).

 ### Local execution

+The notebooks and modules are implemented in Python 3.
+Non-standard packages installed on the Docker image are:

+- Ipython: 7.8.0
+- Matplotlib: 2.1.1
+- Numpy: 1.13.3
+- Pandas: 0.22.0
+- PyTorch: 1.2.0+cpu
+- Scikit Learn: 0.21.3

+Further information may be found in [this](https://github.com/AndreWeiner/phd_notebooks/blob/master/notebooks/show_package_versions.ipynb) notebook and in the [Dockerfile](https://github.com/AndreWeiner/phd_notebooks/blob/master/Dockerfile).

 ## Getting the data